afollestad/material-dialogs/README.md

 > 1. Bug fixes and improvements throughout
 > 2. Action button selectors have rounded corners
-> 3. More global theming capabilities.
+> 3. Global theming capabilities.
 Override the accent color used for action buttons, titles, and content from your Activity theme.
 See the [Global Theming](#global-theming) section below.

 ---